ckormanyos/real-time-cpp/readme.md

 ## Details on the Reference Application

-The reference application boots via a small startup code and subsequently initializes a skinny microcontroller abstraction layer (MCAL).
-Control is then passed to a simple multitasking scheduler that schedules the LED application, calls a cyclic a benchmark task, and services the watchdog.
+The reference application boots with a small startup code and subsequently initializes a skinny microcontroller abstraction layer (MCAL).
+Control is then passed to a simple multitasking scheduler that manages the LED application, calls a cyclic benchmark task and services the watchdog.

 The LED application toggles a user-LED with a frequency of $\frac{1}{2}~\text{Hz}$ The result is LED on for one second, LED off for one second.